measurement-kit/measurement-kit/include/measurement_kit/README.md

 input.
 For tests that take no input, this event MAY be emitted with `idx` equal to `0` and `input` equal to the empty string.

-- `"status.measurement_uploaded"`: The specific measurement has been uploaded successfully.
+- `"status.measurement_submission"`: The specific measurement has been uploaded successfully.
 The JSON is like:

 ```JSON